jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * Removed "value" and "hreflang" explanations from the "Geofeed Link" section.
 Further, clarified the cardinality of Geofeed link objects.
+* Updated extensibility verbiage in the "Media Type for a Geofeed Link" section.
+* In the "Example" section, updated the domain in "href" of the Geofeed link object to contrast with the domain in "value" to highlight that "href" is for a geofeed file hosted at a network operator site whereas "value" is for an IP network object from an RDAP server.
 * Removed the "Redaction" section since the geofeed files are public to start with.
 * Added URLs for various IANA registries.